 Cut the onion in half.
 Slice the first half into thin "half-moon" slices.
 Chop the other half.

 Heat 3 TBSP oil over medium to medium-high heat.
 When hot, add shredded jackfruit.
-Saute jackfruit about 7-10 minutes, stirring frequently.
-Now add 3/4 of the chopped half of the onion.
-Continue to saute another 10 minutes or so until the jackfruit is starting to get nicely browned, then add salt and half of the garlic.
-Saute 3 more minutes then remove from heat.
+Saute jackfruit about 10-30 minutes, stirring frequently until jackfruit seems to have mostly cooked out excess water.
+Now add 3/4 of the chopped half of the onion and saute 7-10 more minutes.
+Add half the garlic and salt and saute another minute or two.
+If it sticks, add a bit more oil.

 While the tomatoes cook, combine peppercorns, allspice, cumin seeds, and cloves in a spice grinder and powder them all.